sjmisina/ufos/README.md

 <br>

 ## Summary
-This is a fantstic format to share results of the database.
+This is a fantstic format to drill down into the data.
 It is clear and easy for users to navigate.
 Clutter is minimized and the color palate is appropriate and easy to read.

 The main drawbacks of this resource are the dataset is such a small sample size, and it is easy to enter typos that will end up returning empty sets.

 For updates, upgrades, and further optimization, consider these suggestions:
 - a `clear filters` function to reset all of the filters easily